Authentic Wedding Photography in London, the Cotswolds and beyond.

 It’s a social photographer’s most important skill.

-I’m cheerful, helpful, discreet and well-dressed.
+On wedding days I’m cheerful, helpful, discreet and well-dressed.

 I don’t drink, smoke, smell bad or fart in public.